IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/low-code/automobile/lab-guide.md

         Every agent developed on watsonx Orchestrate will support Retrieval Augmented Generation (RAG) out of the box!

 - For the Vehicle maintenance agent, we'll upload some documents such as vehicle's user manual and diagnostic trouble codes (DTC).
-We have selected publically available data such as Jeep Compass user manual and DTC codes list.
+We have selected publicly available data such as Jeep Compass user manual and DTC codes list.

 - Add a description and upload the files from the downloaded `knowledge_bases/` directory: